-B. SDF
+.
+SDF

-The SDF also continued enforcing the group's policies of arbitrary detention and enforced disappearance in May 2024.
+The SDF also continued enforcing the group's policies of arbitrary detention and enforced disappearance in June 2024.
 In pursuit of these policies, SDF personnel continued carrying out campaigns of mass raids and detentions, targeting civilians on the pretext of fighting ISIS, with some of these arrest campaigns backed by US-led Coalition helicopters.
 We also documented arrests/detentions of civilians over accusations of working with the SNA.
-More-over, we documented arrests/detentions of members of the Khnaf Folklore Troupe, including children, as well as members of the Yekiti Party of Kurdistan - Syria (PYKS), primarily in Hasaka governorate.
+Moreover, we documented arrests involving members of Kurdish parties in Syria, which primarily took place in Hasaka governorate.
 We also recorded more arrests/detention of civilians for forced conscription, with these detainees taken to SDF military training and recruitment camps, which are concentrated in SDF-controlled areas of Aleppo governorate.
-Moreover, we documented a number of arrests targeting individuals accused of being affiliated with the Arab tribes' forces.
+Moreover, we documented a number of arrests targeting individuals accused of being affiliated with the local Arab tribes' forces.
 Those arrests were concentrated in Deir Ez-Zour governorate

-Meanwhile, the SDF also continued abducting children with the objective of conscripting them for military training, sending them to military training camps; the parents and families of these conscripted children are not allowed to contact them, while the SDF refuses to disclose their fate.
+Meanwhile, the SDF also continued abducting children with the objective of conscripting them for military training, with these children being transferred to military training camps; the parents and families of these conscripted children are not allowed to contact them, while the SDF refuses to disclose their fate.

-In May 2024, we documented the release of 19 individuals, including three children, from SDF detention centers where they had been held for various periods ranging from a few days to a few months, with most of these detainees originating from the governorates of Deir Ez-Zour and Aleppo.
+In June 2024, we documented the release of 14 individuals, including one child, from SDF detention centers where they had been held for various periods ranging from a few days to a few months, with most of these detainees originating from the governorates of Deir Ez-Zour, Aleppo, and Ragga.
 Most of these releases were the result of meditation by tribal intermediaries or came after the detainees had completed their sentences.

-C. HTS
+3. HTS

-HTS detained more civilians in May 2024.
+HTS detained more civilians in June 2024.
 These arrests, which were concentrated in Idlib governorate and some areas of rural Aleppo governorate under the group's control, targeted media activists, political activists, and local dignitaries.
 Most of these arrests were carried out in connection with the detainees expressing opinions critical of HTS's management of areas under its control.
-These detentions are routinely and arbitrarily carried out in the form of raids in which HTS members storm their victims' homes, often breaking down the doors, or abducting their victims in the street or while they're passing through temporary checkpoints.
-We also documented arrests/detentions mostly carried out as part of raids and mass arrests, or at checkpoints in Idlib governorate that targeted individuals over their participation in the recent anti-HTS protests in the governorate.
+These detentions are routinely arbitrarily carried out in the form of raids in which HTS members storm their victims' homes, often breaking down the doors, or abducting their victims in the street or while they're passing through temporary checkpoints.
+We also documented arrests/detentions in Idlib governorate that targeted individuals over their participation in the recent anti-HTS protests in the governorate.